 Python Scripting

-All the Python programming features provided by are included with Robpod Studio.
+All the Python programming features provided by PyCharm IDE are included with Robpod Studio.

 Python scripting can be useful to develop client applications that control the robot or exchange data externally.
 In this scenario Robpod Studio can be used as an integrated platform to develop both native robot programs and external Python scripts, and test them in the same environment.